Civil Partnership before a Notary

 The cost of processing a civil partnership deed before a Notary is determined by the Notarial Fee Schedule (RD 1426/1989, of 17 November, which regulates the Notaries' Fee Schedule), the number of pages, the authorised and simple copies for the interested parties, as well as the management of an electronic copy for the Registry of stable partnerships.

-Generally, it should be noted that the exact price of a notarial document cannot be calculated until its specific content is known, that is, until it is signed, as there are many circumstances that can cause it to vary.
+In general terms, it should be noted that the exact price of a notarial document cannot be calculated until its specific content is known, that is, until it is signed, as there are many circumstances that can cause it to vary.
 The number of copies requested of a document, the pages it contains, as well as possible changes or additions, can slightly alter the final price.

-If you wish to receive a detailed, no-obligation quote, we invite you to contact us directly through the method that is most convenient for you.
+If you wish to receive a detailed, no-obligation quote, we invite you to contact us directly through the channel that is most convenient for you.
 You can do so via the contact form on the main page of this website, through the contact section found in the footer of the website, using the direct WhatsApp access at the bottom right of this page, by sending an email to bcn@jlanotarios.com or by calling us on 93 159 17 62.

 As a guideline, we can inform you that, according to the current regulatory framework, the usual price charged by a Notary for the formalisation of a civil partnership is between €150 and €270, including VAT.